-As previously disclosed, we are a defendant in hundreds of lawsuits relating to New England Compounding Center's ("NECC") highly-publicized compounding and sale of tainted methylprednisolone acetate, which reportedly resulted in a widespread outbreak of fungal meningitis and other infections.
-It has been reported that over 60 people died and another approximately 700 people were allegedly seriously injured as a result of this outbreak.
-These suits against us relate to the limited, once-a-month cleaning services we provided to portions of NECC's cleanroom facilities.
+As previously disclosed, in February 2015, we and our insurers entered into a Settlement and Release Agreement (the "Settlement Agreement") with respect to pending and potential future suits against us relating to New England Compounding Center's ("NECC") highly-publicized compounding and sale of tainted methylprednisolone acetate, which reportedly resulted in a widespread outbreak of fungal meningitis and other infections.
+It had been reported that over 60 people died and another approximately 700 people were allegedly seriously injured as a result of this outbreak.
+These suits against us related to the limited, once-a-month cleaning services we provided to portions of NECC's cleanroom facilities.